K6312/zhenghuantu.github.io/_pages/about.md

 # Recent News
+* One paper entitled "Mahalanobis Distance Based Adversarial Network for Anomaly Detection" has been accepted by ICASSP 2020.
+* One paper entitled "Machine Remaining Useful Life Prediction via an Attention Based Deep Learning Approach" has been accepted by IEEE Transactions on Industrial Electronics.
 * I was invited to serve as PC for [IJCAI2020](https://ijcai20.org/).
 * <b>Two PhD scholarships</b>, i.e., [ACIS scholarship](https://www.a-star.edu.sg/Scholarships/For-Graduate-Studies/A-STAR-CIS-Scholarship) and [SINGA](https://www.a-star.edu.sg/Scholarships/For-Graduate-Studies/Singapore-International-Graduate-Award-SINGA), have been released in A*STAR collabrated with Singapore universities (NTU, NUS, SMU and SUTD).
 If you are interested, please contact me directly.
 * I was invited to serve as a Track Chair, Industrial Informatics and Computational Intelligence, in [IEEE ICIEA 2020](http://www.ieeeiciea.org/2020/) and [IEEE IECON 2020](https://www.iecon2020.org/).